 On a recent visit to Indiana’s capital city, I was delighted to learn that I would be able to check out the Indianapolis Zoo.
 I had heard about how incredible it was from family in the area and could not wait to see it for myself.
 It was truly all that I hoped it would be and more!

 Location: The Indianapolis Zoo is located on Washington St. in the heart of downtown Indy.
 This is the first big town zoo that I have ever visited that families can walk to if they are staying at a hotel downtown.
-An easy stroll through White River State Park will land you right at the front gates!
+An easy stroll through White River State Park will land you right at the side gates!

 The zoo has so many fun areas to visit, and a few of them stand out for me.
 Daily dolphin shows at the Marsh Dolphin Theater are fun and informative.
 Indy Zoo has the only indoor dolphin dome- an enclosed, covered area that the dolphins swim over and under.
 The show lasted around 20 minutes and was just the right amount of time for smaller children.
 I loved watching the dolphins play and flip out of the water and it’s great to know how well they are taken care of.
 Avid dolphin fans can pay an additional fee to have an in-water dolphin experience, which I was happy to partake in.
 With wet suit and life jacket on, I was able to pet them and they were so calm and friendly that I really didn’t want to leave!
 The trainers even had one kiss me on the cheek- talk about an awesome photo op!